 - In a medium saucepan, with the heat off, add milk, cornstarch, sweetened condensed milk and whisk to combine.
 Add the egg yolks, sieving it first, to remove the membrane, chalaza and any egg whites remaining; whisk to combine.
 1

-- Turn on the medium heat, and cook it until it boils, whisking constantly.
-Let it boil for about 30 seconds and turn off the heat.
+- Turn on medium heat, and cook it until it boils, whisking constantly.
+Let it boil for a minute, and turn off the heat.
 Add vanilla, keep whisking to combine, and transfer the custard to a bowl.
-Cover it with plastic wrap, touching the entire surface of the custard, and take it to the fridge to cool off completely.
+Cover it with plastic wrap, touching the entire surface of the custard, and let it cool for a little bit.
+Take it to the fridge to cool off completely.

 For the whipped cream